nathan-dunn/nathan-dunn.github.io/content/projects/ReactResume/index.md

 showInDemos: true
 ---

 Online version of my resume I made to stand-out.
-It's handy and responsive, but when converting it to pdf the the document is not scannable by ATS software!
+It's handy and responsive, but when converting it to pdf the document is not scannable by ATS software!

 I have since made a [pdf version](https://nathan-dunn-resume.surge.sh/) that is scannable, but left the site up to show my work.